jetbrains-academy/javascript-fullstack-course/GettingStartedExpress/handling_request_parameters/task.md

 res.status(200).json({'message': '<message_variable_value>'});
 ```

-Note that we don't need anymore to call `.type` method because `.json` automatically set the type to `'application/json'`.
+Note that we don't need to call the `.type` method anymore because `.json` automatically sets the type to `'application/json'`.

 ### Play with it!
-We recommend that you run the application and try passing different values of the message parameter
+Try running the application and experimenting with different values for the `message` parameter — or omit
-(or not passing it at all) and see the response.
+the parameter entirely — and observe the response.

 For example:
 - http://localhost:8000/echo?message=Hello